 Screenshot of the online catalogue for the Records of the Central England Area Meeting of the Religious Society of Friends (ref SF)

 Wolfson Centre, Level 4, Library of Birmingham

-Since the middle of the 17th century Birmingham and Warwickshire have been major centres of Quaker activity.
-Despite being a minority group, Quakers have been highly influential in the social, economic, philanthropic and political development of the region.
+Birmingham and Warwickshire have been important centres of Quaker activity since the middle of the 17th century and Quakers have been highly influential in the social, economic, philanthropic and political development of the region.